2021 New York Giants season: Week 1: vs. Denver Broncos

 Former Giants head coach turned Broncos Offensive Coordinator Pat Shurmur returned to MetLife Stadium with Teddy Bridgewater in his first start with the team.

-With 2:41 left in the second quarter and the Giants leading 7-3, their offense gave the Broncos the ball and didn't get back on the field until they were trailing 17-7.
-On the ensuing drive Daniel Jones had a key fumble giving the ball back to Denver, who then kicked a field goal to make it 20-7.
+With 2:41 left in the second quarter and the Giants leading 7–3, their offense gave the Broncos the ball and didn't get back on the field until they were trailing 17–7.
+On the ensuing drive Daniel Jones had a key fumble giving the ball back to Denver, who then kicked a field goal to make it 20–7.
 Broncos RB Melvin Gordon later broke through with a 70-yard touchdown run, sealing the win for Denver.
-Shurmur won his revenge game, and the Giants were 0-1 for the fifth consecutive year and eighth time in nine years.
+Shurmur won his revenge game, and the Giants were 0–1 for the fifth consecutive year and eighth time in nine years.

 Week 2: at Washington Football Team

 Despite a strong performance by Daniel Jones and scoring their season high in points, the Giants were plagued by miscues; a Jones touchdown run nullified by a holding penalty, a wide open touchdown drop by Darius Slayton, and finally an offside penalty by Dexter Lawrence during a missed field goal on the final play of the game, which gave Washington another chance.
-The Giants dropped to 0-2 for the fifth consecutive year and eighth time in nine years, and broke a five game winning streak against Washington, losing to them for the first time since 2018.
+The Giants dropped to 0–2 for the fifth consecutive year and eighth time in nine years, and broke a five-game winning streak against Washington, losing to them for the first time since 2018.
 The next day, it was revealed that Lawrence was not offside and in fact jumped when the ball was snapped.
-The Giants also lost starting center and team captain Nick Gates for the season.
+The Giants also lost starting center and team captain Nick Gates for the season to a gruesome leg injury.

 Week 3: vs. Atlanta Falcons

 The Giants retired Eli Manning's number 10 at halftime.
 His first career start in 2004 and only home playoff win in 2011 were both against the Falcons.

-With 5:07 to go and a 14-7 lead, new cornerback Adoree Jackson dropped a possible game sealing interception in the end zone, and the Falcons tied the score 2 plays later on a touchdown pass to Olamide Zaccheaus.
-The Giants got the ball to midfield only to punt it away, and Falcons Pro Bowl kicker Younghoe Koo capped off a 6 play, 59 yard drive with a game-winning 41 yard field goal.
+With 5:07 to go and a 14–7 lead, new cornerback Adoree Jackson dropped a possible game sealing interception in the end zone, and the Falcons tied the score 2 plays later on a touchdown pass to Olamide Zaccheaus.
+The Giants got the ball to midfield only to punt it away, and Falcons Pro Bowl kicker Younghoe Koo capped off a 6-play, 59-yard drive with a game-winning 41-yard field goal.
 For the second time in as many games, the Giants dropped potential game winning passes and lost on the last play of the game.
 The Giants were dealt another blow after the game when they learned linebacker and captain Blake Martinez suffered a torn ACL and would miss the remainder of the season.